Franklin & Bash: Critical reception

 Franklin & Bash received mixed reviews from TV critics.
 On Metacritic, the show has a score of 56 out of 100, based on 21 critics, indicating "mixed or average reviews".
 On Rotten Tomatoes, the show holds a rating of 61%, based on 17 reviews, with an average rating of 6/10.
 The site's consensus reads, "Slick, playful, and occasionally witty, Franklin & Bash unfortunately sticks too close to the courtroom drama formula".

 The Los Angeles Times described the pilot episode as "not as intrigue-heavy as White Collar, as satiric as The Good Guys or as beautifully located as Hawaii Five-0; 'Franklin & Bash' is smart, it's fun and it's summer."
 Variety gave a positive review, describing the show as "playful, silly and wholly unpretentious."
 The Hollywood Reporter also gave the pilot a positive review:

 In the end, Franklin & Bash uses the legal genre to prop up what is mostly a buddy story.
 There may be bigger reveals ahead and certain daring complications, but no doubt Franklin and Bash will get out of them with their good looks and quick wits.
 That’s how they roll – mostly – on TNT.

 Ratings

 The pilot episode premiered with 2.7 million total viewers, scoring 1.1 million viewers in the 18–49 demographic and 1.2 million in the 25–54 demographic, making it the fourth most watched cable-program of the evening.
 Live + 3 day ratings for the series premiere updated those numbers to 3.5 million total viewers, scoring 1.5 million viewers in the 18–49 demographic, 1.6 million in the 25–54 demographic and 0.7 million in the 18–34 demographic.

 Home media

 Sony Pictures Home Entertainment have released the first three seasons of Franklin & Bash in Region 1, and the first three seasons in Region 2.
+Mill Creek Entertainment released the complete series in Region 1.